 Do I need to soak the black-eyed peas overnight?

-Yes — the recipe calls for 1½ cups of black-eyed peas soaked overnight, and the notes specifically say soaking helps them cook faster.
-After soaking, they’re pressure-cooked for 15–20 minutes until soft and tender before being added to the spiced tomato-onion base.
+Yes — I use 1½ cups of black-eyed peas soaked overnight, and soaking really does help them cook faster.
+After soaking, pressure-cook them for 15–20 minutes until soft and tender before adding them to the spiced tomato-onion base.

 Why is the garam masala added at the very end rather than with the other spices?

-The recipe adds coriander powder, cumin powder, and turmeric during cooking, but the ¾ tbsp of garam masala is sprinkled on top after the peas have already simmered for 10 minutes and cooked for just 2 more minutes.
+I add the coriander powder, cumin powder, and turmeric during cooking, but sprinkle the ¾ tbsp of garam masala on top after the peas have already simmered for 10 minutes, then cook for just 2 more minutes.
 This preserves garam masala’s volatile aromatic oils, which would dissipate if it cooked too long in the sauce.

 Namaste!
 I cooked this tonight.
 We love it.
 I will make it over again.
 Thank you.
 Myrna Floyd Fort Worth, Texas